VictorPerezz19/VictorPerezz19/README.md

 - 💻 Graduated in Web Application Development from Valle del Miro, specializing in both frontend and backend technologies with a strong focus on user experience.
 - 💼 Recently worked as an ERP & Automation Consultant at BIT Technologies, where I developed bidirectional APIs for NetSuite and automated processes using n8n webhooks.
 - 🧠 Certified in Responsible AI & Prompt Engineering (Founderz & Microsoft), alongside specific training in n8n automation and NetSuite fundamentals.
-- 🚁 Always exploring new tech: I enjoy working on diverse side projects, from developing interactive 2D games to exploring systems engineering concepts involving UAV drone patrols, Raspberry Pi, and mesh networks.
-- 🏒 Outside the terminal: I am a former Professional Ice Hockey Player in the Spanish National League and an Ice Skating Instructor.
-I also work as a Private Guitar Teacher (jamming out on my Fender Stratocaster or Epiphone acoustic) and love following the ATP tennis tour.

 ### 🛠️ Tech Stack & Skills